surajrimal/Sora-Latest/README.md

 # Flask News App
 A web application is built using Python framework (Flask) and NEWS API.
-The app displays information about news articles from popular sources, top headlines around the world, provides new categories and the various sources available.
+The app displays information about Sora news articles from popular sources, top headlines around the world, and provides new categories and the various sources available.

 ![](https://github.com/surajrimal/Sora-Latest/blob/main/app/static/assets/img/screenshot.PNG)